 - a.
 A 3 hour duration Semester End Examination will be conducted for a maximum of 100 marks and will be reduced to 50% weight. - b.
 A student is required to score a minimum of 40% marks in Semester end examination and 40% marks overall in each theory course. - c.
 For Laboratory/ Practical courses - a.
-Total Marks: 50 - b.
-Component 1(CE): Laboratory Report: 50% Weight - c.
-Component 2(SEE) Semester End Examination: 50% Weight - d.
+Total Marks : 50 - b.
+Component 1(CE) : Laboratory Report: 50% Weight - c.
+Component 2(SEE) Semester End Examination: 50% Weight d.
 A 3 hour duration Semester End Examination will be conducted for a maximum of 50 marks.
 The course leader will indicate the mode of assessment in consultation and approval of the respective HoD and the faculty Dean, before commencement of the semester.

-THE TELL te template for weightage of the and the percentages for each course is maleuted in Table below.

-CE (Weightage: 50 %)
+CE (Weighta SEE (Weightage 50 %):

 ILO No. Intended Learning Outcome Assessment Type Conductio n of Lab Exercises) (Viva) (Lab Record Submissio n) (Lab Test) SEE

 Comp Weightage (%) 50

 1 ILO-1

 2 ILO-2